 1. The four-year, pre-licensure BSN program is on track to launch in fall 2018

 2. Experience a state-of-the-art clinical skills and diagnostics center which will include high fidelity simulation, 14 examination bays, and a patient simulation room with an adjacent faculty observation area.

 3. Clinical training in the College's on-site nursing skills laboratory and at off-site medical centers, community agencies and several other clinical sites to meet the course objectives.

 1. Part-time and full-time studies to fit in a busy working schedule, with accelerated sessions

 2. Onsite and offsite classes at facilities such as St. Joseph and St. Mary hospitals

 3. Students and faculty work together to determine individual clinical study

-3. Integrate spiritual, social and ethical values in your philosophy as a nurse educator
+3. Integrate spiritual, social and ethical values in your philosophy as a nurse educator and leader

 1. Gain valuable background in the field while you specialize